baudelaine/ocp-esx/Install-RHEL-GUI.md

 ### install GUI

-> :warning: Run this from your local machine on Conroller VNC console
+> :information_source: Run this from your local machine on Conroller VNC console

 	yum groupinstall "Server with GUI" -y

 ### Set runlevel to graphical.target

-> :warning: Run this from your local machine on Conroller VNC console
+> :information_source: Run this from your local machine on Conroller VNC console

 	systemctl set-default graphical.target

 ### Start GUI

-> :warning: Run this from your local machine on Conroller VNC console
+> :information_source: Run this from your local machine on Conroller VNC console

 	init 5